labd/mach-component-aws-commercetools-token-refresher/README.md

-# Commercetools token refresher component
+# Commercetools token refresher for AWS

 Refresh Commercetools access token secrets by asking for a new token.
 10 minutes after initial token request the Commercetools API returns a new token.
 They both still work until their expiry date.

+This component is for AWS, there is also a [GCP version](https://github.com/mach-composer/mach-component-gcp-commercetools-token-refresher)

 ## Usage